Quick Information

 Yes.
 Over the years, visitors and former staff have reported strange sounds, unexplained cold spots, and eerie sensations—especially in the Cellhouse.
 While nothing is officially confirmed, Alcatraz’s haunting past makes it a hotspot for ghost stories.

-Plan your visit to the island
+Plan your visit

 San Francisco Tours